shekhar-patil/Ecart-Cli-App/README.md

 ```ruby
 gem install bundler -v 1.17.3
 ```
-Then close this repository and you are good to go.
+Then clone this repository and you are good to go.

 ## Contributing